Is Xfinity or CenturyLink better?

 Xfinity prices and plans

 Since cable internet technology is faster and more reliable than DSL, Xfinity has the edge over most CenturyLink plans.
-Most Xfinity plans require contracts (some are available month-to-month for a fee), but most of CenturyLink’s plans do not.
+Some of Xfinity’s plans require contracts (dependent on region), but most of CenturyLink’s plans do not.

 Regarding value, Xfinity’s cable plans are generally a better value than CenturyLink’s DSL plan.
-Xfinity’s Connect ($19.99 a month) and Connect More ($30.00 a month) are cheaper than CenturyLink’s DSL plan, with guaranteed maximum download speeds.
+Xfinity’s 500 Mbps plan ($55.00/mo.) is the same price as CenturyLink’s DSL plan, with guaranteed maximum download speeds.

-The next plan up, Fast ($50.00 a month), gives you 400–500 Mbps.
-That’s more than triple CenturyLink’s highest DSL speed for the same price.
+The next plan up, 1 Gig ($70.00/mo.), gives you 1,000 Mbps.
+That’s six times faster than CenturyLink’s highest DSL speed for just $15 more a month.
+Definitely worth the splurge.

 Plot twist!
 When we get into fiber speeds, CenturyLink’s a better value than Xfinity.
 We explore this more after the table.